agile-learning-institute/stage0/README.md

 - Donna clicks on a Build MVP button and then a Pseudo MVP is generated and deployed automatically.
   - This is POC, not go-live
-  - CI/CD automation, GitLab WebIDE for UI.
+  - CI/CD automation to Dev
   - README documented developer experiences.
   - Simple CRUD (Vue to Go to Mongo) Triplet
   - DragonUI Container/Control framework